micmejia/bible-dump/AMPC/Colossians/Col 1.md

-Because of the hope [of experiencing what is] laid up ([^d]reserved and waiting) for you in heaven.
+Because of the hope [of experiencing what is] laid up (reserved and waiting) for you in heaven.
 Of this [hope] you heard in the past in the message of the truth of the Gospel,